safams/Movie-Theatre/README.md

 * *As a user*, I want to be able to **reload** my current booked movie tickets from file and add/remove tickets if desired

+## Phase 4: Task 2
+I chose to make my *Account* class more robust, by adding a *Negative Balance* exception when a negative amount is loaded into the account balance.
+This exception involves the *reload* method in the *Account* class.
+*